 At the end of our review process, we will send you a copy of our report, which will outline:

-Complaint Handling Reviews are often published on this website.
+An Executive summary of Complaint Handling Review reports are often published on this website.
 View our published complaint handling reviews.

 In order for us to carry out a Complaint Handling Review, we need you to provide us with your original complaint and the reason(s) why you are unhappy with the final response from the policing body.
 Try to be as specific as possible.

 We do not need you to explain the background to your complaint in your application.

 No. We cannot review how your complaint was handled by a policing body without your personal details.
 We need to have information about you and your complaint(s) as well as your authorisation to speak to the policing body concerned about your complaint(s).
 You should also be aware that we publish most of our Complaint Handling Review reports on our website.
 These reports are anonymised.